Skip to main content

 Important: Verify the acceptability of your specific account types with the INM to ensure compliance.

-Warning: Submitting joint bank account statements without proper documentation may lead to application rejection.
+Warning: Submitting joint bank account statements without this supporting documentation may lead to application rejection.
+When in doubt, provide an individual account in your own name.

 Common Financial Mistakes